|

 Turn it around and force water back through the jet.

-stop applying force to the nozzle.
-It should spin freely.
+you stop applying force to the nozzle.
+It should spin

-NOTE: The large cyclone or storm jets are removed by turning
+NOTE: The large storm jets are removed by turning the

 Pull the jet straight out.